 Westside Discs Tournament World

-Westside Discs VIP Sword
+Westside Discs Tournament Sword

-Latitude 64 Opto Pioneer
+Latitude 64 Moonshine Pioneer

 Westside Discs Tournament Stag